 Origin Neuron Corsair Carbide 175R gaming performance

-The reason why I can't recommend the Origin Neuron in good conscience is because it has a lot of trouble running games.
-That's a significant problem in any gaming computer; in one that costs as much as the Neuron, it's a deal-breaker.
+The reason why I can't recommend the Origin Neuron in good conscience is because the unit that I reviewed had a lot of trouble running games.
+That's a significant problem in any gaming computer, particularly an expensive one.

 First, the Neuron's specs are fine on paper.
 Running a number of benchmarks, we came up with some decent framerate numbers.
 At 1080p on Ultra settings, the system ran Middle-Earth: Shadow of War at 124 fps, Shadow of the Tomb Raider at 99 fps, Far Cry: New Dawn at 84 fps and Grand Theft Auto V at 104 fps.

 Compare and contrast to our category averages for those games: 123 fps, 95 fps, 86 fps and 105 fps, respectively.
-All of the Neuron's stats are extremely close to the category averages — which can't help but feel a little underpowered in a machine that tops $3,500.
+All of the Neuron's stats are extremely close to the category averages, which is not necessarily what we'd expect from such an expensive system.